esacdab/cdab-testsuite/Use Cases/Scenario 2 - Rapid Mapping/integration.md

    ssh -N -f -L 8888:localhost:9999 user@hostname
    ```

    Now you can access Jupyter Lab with your browser at https://localhost:8888/lab.
 Ignore possible browser warnings.
+Use the previously set password to log in.

 ## Integration procedure